dtr1912/8-Week-SQL-Challenges/README.md

 Solution:

 ## Case Study #4: Data Bank
+### Introduction
+There is a new innovation in the financial industry called Neo-Banks: new aged digital only banks without physical branches.

+Danny thought that there should be some sort of intersection between these new age banks, cryptocurrency and the data world…so he decides to launch a new initiative - Data Bank!

+Data Bank runs just like any other digital bank - but it isn’t only for banking activities, they also have the world’s most secure distributed data storage platform!

+Customers are allocated cloud data storage limits which are directly linked to how much money they have in their accounts.
+There are a few interesting caveats that go with this business model, and this is where the Data Bank team need your help!

+The management team at Data Bank want to increase their total customer base - but also need some help tracking just how much data storage their customers will need.

+This case study is all about calculating metrics, growth and helping the business analyse their data in a smart way to better forecast and plan for their future developments!
 ### A. Customer Nodes Exploration
 ### B. Customer Transactions
 ### C. Data Allocation Challenge